Victoria Falls in Zambia

 To learn about Zambian history, culture, and rural life, visit the Mukuni Village, established in the 13th century and now home to around 7000 Leya people.
 Take a guided tour of the working village to meet the villagers in their huts, taste some traditional food and beer, see craftspeople at work, and shop for carvings and souvenirs in the market.

 Practical Advice About the Region

 During the high-water season (February to May), when the Zambezi River is at its fullest, the mist and spray can obscure views on the Zimbabwean side of the falls, making Zambia a better choice for views.
-However, after the dry winter season, in around October or November, the falls dry up on the Zambian side.
-If you’re visiting Victoria Falls at this time of year, it’s a good idea to consider staying on the Zimbabwean side.
+However, after the dry winter season, around October or November, the falls dry up on the Zambian side.
+If you’re visiting Victoria Falls this time of year, it’s a good idea to consider staying on the Zimbabwean side.

-If you stay in Zambia, it definitely makes sense to visit the Zimbabwean side of the falls to get the more panoramic views.
+If you stay in Zambia, it makes sense to visit the Zimbabwean side of the falls to get more panoramic views.
 The best way to do this is to obtain a KAZA Uni-Visa for US$50 on arrival in Zambia from one of the following places: the Victoria Falls border, Harry Mwaanga International Airport in Livingstone, Kenneth Kaunda International Airport in Lusaka and the Kazungula border.

-Solo travelers will have plenty of chances to meet other travellers in bars, restaurants and on group activities, but will also find peace and quiet on hikes and horse rides through the bush.
-Families are well catered for: many hotels and lodges have the option of booking family rooms, as well as offer kids’ activity programmes and children’s menus.
+Solo travelers will have plenty of chances to meet other travelers in bars, restaurants, and on group activities, but will also find peace and quiet on hikes and horse rides through the bush.
+Families are well catered to.
+Many hotels and lodges have the option of booking family rooms, as well as offering kids’ activity programs and children’s menus.
 The activities in and around Livingstone are suitable for all ages, from toddlers to teenagers.